-CCIH is excited to host an in-person conference June 5-7, 2023 in Washington, DC.
-This is our first in-person conference since 2019, and we look forward to the fellowship and networking this gathering will bring.
+CCIH hosted an in-person conference June 5-7, 2023 in Washington, DC.
+This was our first in-person conference since 2019, and enjoyed the fellowship and networking this gathering brought.
 You’ll find more information, such as costs and details on our new conference location, the Catholic University of America, below.

-Our theme is Hope in Health: Our Labor is Not in Vain, and our guiding verse is 1 Corinthians 15:58.
+Our theme was Hope in Health: Our Labor is Not in Vain, and our guiding verse was 1 Corinthians 15:58.
 For the last few years, healthcare workers often lost hope as they tirelessly worked to ensure the health of their patients, communities, friends and family.
 The pandemic, conflict, climate change, and unexpected disasters made healthcare more challenging than ever.
-Join us at the conference as we share how we have stood together in the work the Lord has given us.
+At the conference, we shared how we have stood together in the work the Lord has given us.

-The conference officially begins Monday, June 5 at 5:00 pm with the Opening Plenary session and concludes Wednesday, June 7 at 3:30 pm.
-We will have two pre-conference sessions (that require additional registration) on June 5 before the opening plenary, with a session on Monitoring and Evaluation in the morning; and a session on Communications and Fundraising in the afternoon.
-See below for more about the sessions, travel, lodging, and more.
+The conference began Monday, June 5 at 5:00 pm with the Opening Plenary session and concluded Wednesday, June 7 at 3:30 pm.
+We had two pre-conference sessions on June 5 before the opening plenary, with a session on Monitoring and Evaluation in the morning; and a session on Communications and Fundraising in the afternoon.
+See the agenda for speakers, links to presentations and more.

 Monday, June 5